Astrid Yunadi: Miss Indonesia 2011

-Miss Indonesia 2011-Miss World 2011
+Miss World 2011

-Astrid appears in a Miss Indonesia 2011 TV-commercial.

-Astrid Ellena is successor incumbent at 3 June 2011 – 28 April 2012 (only 1 year hold the crown) and her crown is given to Miss Indonesia 2012.

-Representing East Java, Yunadi was crowned as Miss Indonesia 2011 on 3 June 2011, at Central Park, Jakarta.
-She represented Indonesia at the Miss World 2011 Pageant in London, United Kingdom along with contestants from 113 other countries and placed in the Semifinals (Top 15), Top 10 Talent, and she also won the Miss Beauty With A Purpose award along with Miss Ghana.
+Astrid Ellena represented Indonesia at the Miss World 2011 Pageant in London, United Kingdom along with contestants from 113 other countries.She earned Top 15 placement as well as won the Miss World Beauty With A Purpose award along with Miss Ghana and one of the Top 10 of Miss World Talent.
 She was the first Indonesian to place in the semi-finalists in Miss World history.

 Personal life

 Yunadi's relationship with her father, Fredrich Yunadi, hasn't been very harmonious, due to a conflict between the two.
 She was raised only by her mother, Linda Indriani Campbell, after her parents' divorce when she was three years old.
 According to a statement made by Campbell, Yunadi got no financial support from her father, and Campbell is the one who made it possible for Yunadi to go to school in the United States.

 Astrid Yunadi's father also had conflict with her boyfriend, Donny Leimena, who has been reported to the police for defaming Fredrich as a lawyer.